Argan oil: Social

-Employment in the co-operatives provides women with an income, which many have used to fund education for themselves or their children.
-It has also provided them with a degree of autonomy in a traditionally male-dominated society and has helped many become more aware of their rights.

 The success of the argan co-operatives has also encouraged other producers of agricultural products to adopt the co-operative model.
 The establishment of the co-operatives has been aided by support from within Morocco, notably the Foundation Mohamed VI pour la Recherche et la Sauvegarde de l’Arganier (Mohammed VI Foundation for Research and Protection of the Argan Tree), and from international organisations, including Canada's International Development Research Centre and the European Commission.

 However, despite many working a very long day, the women usually make less than US$221 (£170 stg) a month (and even as low as US$50), which is below Morocco's recommended national minimum wage.
 Zoubida Charrouf, a chemistry professor at Mohammed V University of Rabat is an advocate for higher salaries, as well as the author of studies into its health benefits.
 She says that some companies pay drivers to bring tourists to their facilities, to sell them the oil, rather than pay their workers properly.
 Morocco's minister of agriculture has asked for Charrouf's help in forcing firms to join trade bodies and commit to paying staff the minimum wage.